telerik/ajax-docs/theme-builder/import-bootstrap-theme.md

 ![Themebuilder import existing theme](images/theme-builder-import-bootstrap-theme.png)

->note You should map the variables from the **“vars”** object according to the convention below in order to import the bootstrap theme successfully:
+>tip You should map the variables from the **“vars”** object according to the convention below in order to import the bootstrap theme successfully:

 ````
 {